devnull-cz/c-prog-lang/modules/structure-casting.md

 ```

 This is possible since all the structures have the same member on the same
 offset (that is offset 0).
+However, note that you need to cast properly to
+avoid warnings.
+See the code below.

 code: #source struct-common.c

-Or, more commonly, a function will allocate a `A` or `B` structure and return
+A function may also allocate an `A` or `B` structure and return its address as a
-its address as a pointer to the `Common` struct.
-This pointer then needs to be
+pointer to the `Common` struct.
+This pointer then needs to be casted in the
-casted according to its first member.
+caller according to its first member.

 See `struct sockaddr`, `struct sockaddr_in` and `struct sockaddr_in6`
-definitions for example on how this is done in practice.
+definitions as an example on how this is done in practice.